Tarrant County Homestead Exemption

 The trustor’s notarized signature.

-TAD’s customer service can copy the relevant pages for you if you bring the document in person.
+TAD customer service can copy the relevant pages for you if you bring the document in person.
 (Source: Application PDF.)

 The general rule is that you own and occupy the home on the relevant date for the tax year.
-However, as noted, effective January 1, 2022, a new owner may claim the homestead exemption as of the date they both own and occupy the home if the previous owner did not claim the exemption in that same tax year.
+However, effective January 1, 2022, a new owner may claim the homestead exemption as of the date they both own and occupy the home if the previous owner did not claim the exemption in that same tax year.
 (Source: Tarrant Appraisal District Homestead Exemption page.)

 Tax ceiling (school taxes and possibly local units):